 What economic growth makes possible is that everyone can become better off, even when the number of people that need to be served by the economy increases.2 An almost 3-fold increase of the population multiplied by a 4.4-fold increase in average prosperity means that the global economy has grown 13-fold since 1950.3

 Economic growth has allowed us to break out of the conditions of the past when everyone was stuck in poor health, hard and monotonous work, and malnutrition.
-The chart below shows all economies that have achieved growth since 1950 above the diagonal 45°-line.
+The chart shows all economies that have achieved growth since 1950 above the diagonal 45° line.

-Another way to look at it is to start with the richest people in the past – shown furthest to the right in the chart below.
-In 1950 the country with the highest average income was the USA with a GDP per capita of $15,241 (and they had just became prosperous in the few decades before; before some economies achieved sustained economic growth, income differences between different regions were very small and the vast majority of people were extremely poor.).
+Another way to look at it is to start with the richest people in the past – shown furthest to the right in the chart.
+In 1950 the country with the highest average income was the USA with a GDP per capita of $15,241 (and they had just become prosperous a few decades before; before some economies achieved sustained economic growth, income differences between different regions were very small and the vast majority of people were extremely poor).

 If you look at incomes today then you find that the income in the richest country in 1950 is very close to the average income of the average person in the world today ($14,570).
-Today the average person on the planet is as rich as the the average person in the richest country in 1950.
-And all those countries that have an income higher than the global average today are more prosperous than the US in 1950: Iran, Mexico, Bulgaria, … Have a look at that list.
+Today the average person on the planet is as rich as the average person in the richest country in 1950.
+And all those countries that have an income higher than the global average today are more prosperous than the US in 1950: Iran, Mexico, Bulgaria…

 In this post I looked at the population-wide average income.
 But, the question of how prosperity is shared among the population is an important one and it has been central to my research over the last years:If you are interested in this question, have a look at the short article on Vox.com that I have written with my colleague Stefan Thewissen here or other recent research of mine.5